CtrlK

 Trigger Term Quality

-Includes strong natural trigger terms users would say: 'person', 'dossier', 'strategy', 'follow-up', 'opportunities', 'relationship context', 'decisions', 'communication history'.
-Also names specific tools (Front email, Granola meetings) that users would reference.
+Includes strong natural trigger terms users would say: 'person', 'dossier', 'strategy', 'follow-up', 'opportunities', 'relationship context', 'decisions'.
+Also includes specific source names (Front email, Granola meetings) that users would reference.
+Good coverage of when someone is discussing a contact or relationship.

 3 / 3